Do you know what the most challenging issue facing the sewage treatment industry is today?

 - Space to accommodate increases in loading rates

 Engineered fabric structures like those from Alaska Structures® make growth easy.
-When sewage treatment plants choose an engineered fabric structure like the MTX Series, they can safely expand any structure whenever it needs to grow!
+Sewage treatment plants chose fabric structures that safely expand and restructure as needed!

 Expanding traditional structures built from wood or concrete is a costly and timely process.
 Sometimes, it can’t even be done depending on the age of the structure.
 However, by using the modern technology of engineered fabric structures, sewage treatment plants can: